 In order to avoid an indefinite usage of the certificate when evolved attack methods require a re-assessment of the products resistance to state of the art attack methods, the maximum validity of the certificate has been limited.
-The certificate issued on 12 June 2015 is valid until 11 June 2020.
-The validity date can be extended by re-assessment or re-certification.
+The certificate issued on 18 August 2017 is valid until 17 August 2022.
+Validity can be re-newed by re-certification.
+The owner of the certificate is obliged: